Concordium/concordium.github.io/source/mainnet/net/resources/glossary.rst

 cargo-concordium
 ================

-The Concordium optimized version of Rust's cargo tool.
+An extension of Rust's ``cargo`` tool.
 It can be used for compiling and testing smart contracts, and enables features such as building contract schemas.

 .. _glossary-catch-up: